-Corporate Governance System (as of October 31, 2021) [CGC Supplementary Principle 4.10.1]
+Corporate Governance System (as of October 31, 2021) [CCC Supplementary Principle 4.10.1]

 1 The chair and committee members are selected by the Board of Directors, and the observers are selected through discussion among Audit & Supervisory Board Members.
+2 Internal committee members are selected from Directors other than Representative Directors.